 In 1983 Mark started a lawn mowing business with his brother Paul, that allowed him to spend a number of years at TAFE learning vehicle trimming, fibreglass reinforced plastics and vintage restoration.
-It also give him time to hone his skills in metal shaping from which he then completed a third trade in Panel Beating.
+It also gave him time to hone his skills in metal shaping, from which he then completed a third trade in Panel Beating.
 People would ask him to make them parts for their own projects, which led to him to sell the lawn mowing business in 1988 and turn his hobby into a career!

 In 2001 Mark was approached by a Special Effects crew to build some aluminium & light weight steel body panels for the folding car gag on the Matrix Movies.
 This opened up an entirely new career path for him within the Film industry.
 These days he’s still working with Australian cinema vehicles and SFX, able to use his diverse knowledge in the supplying, creating and modification of film vehicles.
 But between films, he still consistently produces work for clients.

 Driving Mark’s passion are new challenges and his love for the “old school” way of shaping metal.
-Mark reinvented himself under “Natoli Panel Creations” in late 2011, in order to more correctly identify himself and his unique line of work in the industry.
-2012 saw plenty of success for Mark as he headed off to South Africa (Namibia) for 6 months to finish what he started on the Mad Max 4 (Fury Road) Production.
+Mark reinvented himself under “Natoli Panel Creations” in 2011, to identify himself and his unique line of work in the industry.
+2012 saw plenty of success for Mark as he headed off to South Africa (Namibia) for 6 months to finish what he started on the Mad Max 4 Fury Road Production.
 During his stint there, he was invited to join friend and racing car driver Scotty Taylor (owner of the Cooper Climax T45) to attend the Historic Motor Racing at Goodwood Revival and Spa in Belgium.

 After heading back to Sydney, Mark became an accredited TAFE teacher and was given the opportunity to teach students about metalwork at both St George and Ultimo TAFE institutions.